Bell YFM-1 Airacuda: Accidents

-Strickler decided to stay with the aircraft and attempt an emergency landing.
-By this time, the aircraft had lost sufficient altitude that there was not time to restart the engines.
-Strickler put the Airacuda down hard in a farmer's field, and walked away unhurt.
-The Airacuda was so badly damaged it had to be scrapped.
-All three Airacudas with tricycle landing gear encountered problems and were damaged at one time or another.
-The most serious accident occurred to YFM-1A (Model 8) 38-497, on a flight between Chanute Field, Illinois, and Keesler Field, Mississippi, when a broken oil line started a fire.
-The cause of the broken line appeared to be serious airframe vibration encountered during the flight.
-With no way of extinguishing the fire, both the pilot and crew chief agreed to bail out.
-The pilot was killed when his parachute failed to deploy (he may have struck the tail while bailing out).
-This was the only fatality to occur during the flying of Airacudas.
-The accident investigation report stated "inherent defects in design caused constant maintenance difficulties and the flying of this type has been very limited."
+On January 22, 1942, YFM-1A 38-497 suffered a fire as a result of a broken connecting rod causing vibrations resulting in a broken oil line; the crew bailed out, the pilot being killed when his parachute did not deploy.
+The accident investigation concluded that the Airacuda suffered from "inherent defects...[causing] constant maintenance difficulties" and recommended the grounding of the remaining YFM-1s.

 Operational history

 Despite these problems, one fully operational Airacuda squadron was eventually assembled, and operated from 1938 until 1940.
 Funds were appropriated, but never released, for the purchase of two groups of Airacudas.
 Continuing problems gave the aircraft a reputation as "hangar queens".
 Near the end of the type's operational life, the aircraft were flown primarily for photo opportunities and always accompanied by a chase plane for safety.
 Eventually the decision was made to disperse the aircraft to various airfields to give pilots an opportunity to add the unusual aircraft to their log books.
 Airacudas were sent at various times to Langley Field, Virginia; Maxwell Field, Alabama; Hamilton Field, California; and Wright Field, in Dayton, Ohio.
 YFM-1 38-488 was displayed at the 1940 World's Fair in New York, finished in the markings of the 27th Pursuit Squadron.
 During this time, the aircraft saw limited flight time, as few pilots were interested in flying the unusual aircraft.

 Several plans were made to modify the Airacudas to give them operational status, including modifying the airframe and adding more powerful engines, but all proposals were eventually rejected.
 In early 1942, despite fears of enemy bomber attacks against which the Airacuda was intended, the aircraft were stricken from inventory.